 - 1A long speech or piece of writing, typically one regarded as tedious: her criticism appeared in the form of screeds in a local film magazineMore example sentences

-- 2 [mass noun] a levelled layer of material (e.g. cement) applied to a floor or other surface.More example sentences
+- 2 [mass noun] A levelled layer of material (e.g. cement) applied to a floor or other surface.More example sentences

 - 2.1 [count noun] A strip of plaster or other material placed on a surface as a guide to thickness.More example sentences

-level (a floor or layer of concrete) with a straight edge using a back and forth motion while moving across the surface.More example sentences
+- Level (a floor or layer of concrete) with a straight edge using a back and forth motion while moving across the surface.More example sentences

 - Once the floor is initially screeded, the first hand tool in the superflat process is the saw beam.

 - A profile pan located on the back edge of the grout box is equipped with a tamper bar that oscillates vertically to push aggregate below the profile pan as the concrete is screeded.

 - After placement, the panels are screeded with a straightedge or vibrating screed in preparation for finishing.